Southside Elementary School

 Contagious Diseases

-If your child has a contagious condition such as head lice, pink eye, chicken pox, etc., you will be given a letter at the time of occurrence outlining the conditions which must be met for the child to return to school.
+If your child has a contagious condition, such as head lice, pink eye, chicken pox, etc., you will be contacted by the school nurse at the time of occurrence outlining the conditions that must be met for the child to safely return to school.

 Discipline Referrals

 Teachers are responsible for addressing a child’s inappropriate behavior in the classroom and enlisting the parent’s assistance.
-In cases of serious disruptive behavior or when the child’s behavior is repeatedly disruptive to the learning environment, a referral to administration may become necessary.
-When a referral is received by the administration, the action taken will be determined by the seriousness of the situation and the number of previous referrals.
-Examples of actions taken may be (but are not limited to) a warning, telephone call to parent, note home, detention, silent lunch, conference with parent and student, or suspension.
+In cases of serious disruptive behavior or when the child’s behavior is repeatedly disruptive to the learning environment, a referral to the administration may become necessary.
+When a referral is received by the administration, the disciplinary sanction will follow the DCPS Code of Conduct.

 Dress Code